Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 s

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This property allows to specify data deﬁnition
+0..1 aggr This property allows to specify data deﬁnition

 properties which apply on data prototype level.